neilkuan/cdktf-gitlab-runner/README.md

 # Welcome to `cdktf-gitlab-runner`
-Use CDK fot Terraform to create gitlab runner, and use [gitlab runner](https://gitlab.com/gitlab-org/gitlab-runner) to help you execute your Gitlab Pipeline Job.
+Use CDK fo Terraform to create gitlab runner, and use [gitlab runner](https://gitlab.com/gitlab-org/gitlab-runner) to help you execute your Gitlab Pipeline Job.
 > GitLab Runner is the open source project that is used to run your CI/CD jobs and send the results back to GitLab. [(source repo)](https://gitlab.com/gitlab-org/gitlab-runner)

 ### Install `cdktf-gitlab-runner`